kognifai/Galore/SDK-documentation/Pipeline Operations.md

 firfilter
 ---------

-Create filter functions for lowpass- highpass- and bandpass filtering of a signal.
-The filter type used is finite impulse response (FIR) filter.
+Creates filter functions for lowpass- highpass- and bandpass filtering of a signal.
+The filter type is finite impulse response (FIR) filter.

 Parameters